Ajinkya-Furange-Patil/CODSOFT/Task 2/README.md

 ## 📋 Project Overview

-**TechFlow** is a stunning, responsive landing page project designed to teach beginners HTML, CSS, and JavaScript while creating a real-world professional website.
+**TechFlow** is a stunning, responsive landing page project designed to teach beginners HTML, CSS and JavaScript while creating a real-world professional website.
 This project is **perfect for portfolio building** and demonstrates modern web design principles.

 ### 🎯 What You'll Learn: